-For amateur golfers, picking out a rangefinder can be an overwhelming experience, since there is such a wealth of variation with regards to features.
-There is a lot that can be be accounted for, what sort of ground will you be playing on, for instance?
+For amateur golfers, picking out the right rangefinder can be an overwhelming experience, since there is such a wealth of variation with regards to features.
+There is a lot that can be accounted for: what sort of ground will you be playing on? for instance.
 Is a GPS or a laser more suitable?
-Do I need to have slope?
-These questions are all relevant, but if you are just starting out, there’s really only one question you need to ask, can it find the target?
+Do I need to have a slope?
+These questions are all relevant, but if you are just starting out, there’s really only one question you need to ask: can your rangefinder find the target?

-The purpose of any rangefinder is to effectively and accurately locate your target and measure the distance between it and yourself, allowing you to select the best club for the job and swing it with the right technique.
-Some do this better and more accurately than others, but every single rangefinder fulfils this role, making it almost an essential out on the course.
+The purpose of any golf rangefinder is to effectively and accurately locate your target and measure the distance between it and yourself, allowing you to select the best golf club for the job and swing it with the right technique.
+Some golf rangefinders do this better and more accurately than others, but all will ultimately fulfil this role, making it an essential out on the course.

 Callaway Tour S Rangefinder

 Utilising some of the most advanced laser technology, Callaway has developed its own golf rangefinder that is capable of providing exact distance measurements to any target on the course.

 Among its features is Pin Acquisition Technology (P.A.T.) which delivers a short vibrating burst confirming the correct distance to the pin, Slope technology that measures the angle of the incline and decline then calculates the slope adjusted distance and Prism mode that can lock onto flag mounted reflectors for exact distances.

 Garmin Approach Z82